YaoLab-Bioinfo/shinyChromosome/In_Data_Format.md

    11 17015000    6 27706228  5.802
 ```

 To control the symbol used for each point, add a **shape** column.
-Type '?pch' at the console of R for more information.
+Check http://www.endmemo.com/program/R/pchsymbols.php for more information.
 Column names are **compulsory**.

 ```